 - Take a look at what is changing (PDF, 167 KB) with the future curriculum.

-- View the latest draft curriculum on our newest digital resource - the new LearnAlberta.ca
+- View the latest draft curriculum on the new LearnAlberta.ca

 When will future curriculum be implemented?

 Getting schools ready for future curriculum will take time, support and a number of resources.
 We have been working with stakeholders to develop a plan for Kindergarten to Grade 12 provincial curriculum implementation.
 This implementation plan will look at timing and approach, readiness tools for school jurisdictions, professional learning, and resourcing.

 Our current curriculum remains in effect until the implementation of future provincial curriculum is approved.
 Timelines for implementation of future curriculum have not been set.